garethjmsaunders/digital-code-style-guide/css.md

 ### 3.5 Colours

-#### Use the approved St Andrews palette of colours
+#### Use the approved University of St Andrews palette of colours

-Unless you have a very good reason not to, you must use the approved palette of University of St&nbsp;Andrews colours.
+Unless you have a very good reason not to, you MUST use the approved palette of University of St&nbsp;Andrews colours.
+Web colours are defined in the [digital pattern library](https://www.st-andrews.ac.uk/~wwwtest/dpl/0.5.2/index.html).

 #### Colour keywords - use only black and white

 The [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#html4) specification defines 16 basic colour keywords: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.

 You MUST NOT use colour keywords except `black` and `white`; although consider this article [Design tip: never use black](http://ianstormtaylor.com/design-tip-never-use-black/) by Ian Storm Taylor.
-Do not use the other values, except in debug files.
+Other colour keywords MAY be used in debug files.

 #### Prefer RGB over hex